SEIfeoluwa/u4_lesson_vue_APIs/README.md

 navigator.geolocation.getCurrentPosition()
 ```

 The `getCurrentPosition` function accepts `1` argument which will be a callback function.
-Once slight change however, we're going to be invoking our `getCurrentWeather` function from earlier in this callback which means it needs to be `async`.
+One slight change however, we're going to be invoking our `getCurrentWeather` function from earlier in this callback, which means it needs to be `async`.
 Let's add this callback:

 ```js
 navigator.geolocation.getCurrentPosition(async () => {})
 ```

 The callback function accepts `1` argument which is an object containing some really neat location data.
-We're interested in the `coords` property which contains the users longitude and latitude.
+We're interested in the `coords` property which contains the user's longitude and latitude.

 Let's accept an argument of `positon` in our callback and pass in `position.coords` to our `getCurrentWeather` function: